 - Course costs are listed on the individual language pages, and further details are available on the Financial Information page.

-- Tuition costs and fees listed apply to visiting students.
-Current UChicago students are generally subject to the tuition rates and policies set by their home units.
-They should consult this page and their advisers or program administrators for details on enrollment in Summer Language Institute courses.
+- Tuition costs and fees listed apply to visiting students and current College (undergraduate) students.
+Current UChicago graduate students are generally subject to the tuition rates and policies set by their home units.
+Current UChicago students should consult this page and their advisors or program administrators for details on enrollment in Summer Language Institute courses.

 Auditing and "sitting in" are not permitted in any Summer Language Institute courses.
 All participants must be officially registered.

-Children of faculty and staff members may only enroll through the Summer Language Institute application system.
+Children of faculty and staff members (who are not currently College students) enroll through the Summer Language Institute application system as visiting students.

-- International students who are currently studying at a US instituation and who will return to their home schools in the fall do not require any special visa processing.
+- International students who are currently studying at a US institution and who will return to their home schools in the fall do not require any special visa processing.

-Our course offerings for summer 2016 are final.
+Our course offerings for Summer 2019 are final.
 But if you are interested in a language we do not currently offer, please let us know!
 We may expand language options in the future.